-However, while this dish looks similar to an Israeli salad, Taboule, or a simple cucumber tomato salad, its taste is unique thanks to the use of dried mint as the main seasoning herb.
+However, while this dish looks similar to a Tabbouleh salad, or a simple cucumber tomato salad, its taste is unique thanks to dried mint as the main seasoning herb.

 The original Shirazi salad recipe calls for Verjuice in the dressing.
 Verjuice (ab-ghooreh in Persian) is a sour grape juice from crab apples, unripe grapes, or other fruit.

 However, since Verjuice is uncommon in Western supermarkets, we replace it with fresh lime juice or lemon juice.